xkeeper-framework/xkeeper-core/docs/src/content/how-to/keep3r_relay.md

 ## Step 2: Register your Automation Vault as a Keep3r Job

-Open [keep3r.network](https://keep3r.network/) in your web browser, connect your wallet, and opt for "Register Job" using your Automation Vault's address.
+Open [keep3r.network](https://keep3r.network/) in your web browser, connect your wallet, and click on "Register Job" using your Automation Vault's address.

 <video controls width="1280">
   <source src="../../media/how-to/keep3r_relay/register.mp4" type="video/mp4">